 4. It's fun! - Let's be honest, fly fisherman are a slightly different breed of people.
 We tend to be passionate and even slightly obsessive about our sport, our waters, and our fishing!
 Distance fly casting is fun for us passionate anglers!
 Some of the many joys of being a fly angler are feeling the line load the rod, seeing that tight loop, and making a perfect cast.

 HOW TO IMPROVE YOUR CASTING DISTANCE

-We have a short list of things to learn and practice in order to learn how to cast 100 feet with a single hand fly rod.
+I have a short list of things to learn and practice in order to learn how to cast 100 feet with a single hand fly rod.
 I can consistently cast 100' with a 9' 4wt fly rod and a standard fly line.
 It's not as hard as you might think.
 This isn't an exhaustive list but a great place to start.
-If you can learn all these techniques you will casting 100' in no time!
+If you can learn all these techniques you will be casting 100' in no time!
 This list isn't in any particular order.
 Youtube also has some great videos on distance casting!

 1. Learn to form tight loops - Tight loops look like a long sideways U shapes.
 There are plenty of books and videos on forming quality loops.
 TIGHT LOOPS ARE NOT OPTIONAL WHEN IT COMES TO ACHIEVING DISTANCE!